Igglybuff/awesome-piracy/readme.md

 ## IRC
 - [XDCC Tutorial](http://theloadguru.com/xdcc-irc-beginners-guide/) XDCC Downloading For Beginners: Do It Like A Pro
-- [autodl-irssi](https://autodl-community.github.io/autodl-irssi/) autodl-irssi is a plugin for irssi that monitors IRC announce channels for torrent trackers and downloads torrent files based on user-defined filters.

 - [XDCC](https://en.wikipedia.org/wiki/XDCC) XDCC (Xabi DCC or eXtended DCC) is a computer file sharing method which uses the Internet Relay Chat (IRC) network as a host service.
 - [ZNC](https://github.com/znc/znc) An advanced IRC bouncer